 Also note that the shadows will depend on the light source and will be directly opposite of it.
 In this case the main light source is located around the top part of the drawing so the shadows will be cast downwards.
 Also keep in mind that the shadows will be similar to the shape of the petals that are casting them.

 For examples of different types of shading strokes see:

 Step 9 – Additional Shading

-Continue applying shading to your drawing and darkening the shaded areas of the rose.
+Continue applying shading to your drawing by adding additional overlapping sets of strokes and darkening the shaded areas of the rose.

 Step 10 – Finalized Drawing

 Finalize the drawing by adding in all remaining drop shadows and darkening the shaded areas even more.
 You will also want to smooth out some of the transitions between the light and dark areas by slightly blending the strokes.
 But don’t blend them to the point of invisible as they also help to define the rose’s shape.

 Drawing a rose can be very complicated due to its irregular shape but it can be very helpful to approach the drawing process in the right way.
 Always try and start your drawing with a rough overall shape sketch of the object and work your way down to the details.
 If your drawings don’t come out at first keep practicing and you should improve.